A Message from Former NHL Goaltender, Kirk McLean, on the Overdose Crisis in B.C.

 January 27, 2021.
 Article by: Government of B.C.

 The ongoing overdose crisis in B.C. affects people from all walks of life – a friend, a family member, a colleague, or a neighbour.
 These are faces of people we know, people we care about.
 It touches all of us, but we may not even realize it.

 Canucks Alumnus, Kirk McLean, reflects on what is happening around the province, and in the city of Vancouver where he lives, a place he holds close to his heart.
 Kirk believes it’s important for British Columbians to be aware of the impact of what’s happening to the people around us and those we care about.

 It’s a bigger crisis out there than I think people know.

-In 2020, over four people a day died from illicit drugs, with 1548 suspected illicit drug toxicity deaths as of November 2020.
-More than three-quarters of those people were men.
+In 2020, nearly five people a day died from illicit drugs, with 1,716 suspected illicit drug toxicity deaths.
+83% of these deaths were men.

 During times of crisis, men may feel like they have nowhere to turn.
 They may have a hard time opening up about what they are going through.
 There’s often pressure in society for men to keep a tough exterior, and to “man up”.

 We need to be able to open up to each other…let people know, let your friends know.
 Tell them what’s going on, because you are not alone.

 There are caring people all around us.
 Kirk believes that each one of us can play an essential role.
 You could even save a life.